DominiqueMakowski/CV/cv/typst-template.typ

     [],
     [
       #if figure-path != none [
-        // Every figure in the plot is repeated in the bullets underneath, so
+        // The bullets underneath interpret the plot rather than repeat it,
-        // the alt text can say what it shows rather than read it out.
+        // so the alt text is what says what it shows.
         #image(
           figure-path,
           width: 100%,
-          alt: "Bar charts of publications and of citations per year, both "
+          alt: "Two charts, per year and not cumulative: publications as bars "
-            + "rising steeply from 2019.",
+            + "with citations as a line, both rising steeply from 2019; and "
+            + "software downloads per year for easystats and NeuroKit, on a log "
+            + "scale.",
         )
       ]
       #if notes.len() > 0 [